AnnieCannons/countries-app-instructions/version-1/README.md

 2. Paste all of the files into your `version-1` folder
 3. Push your code to Github!
 You will use your `version-0` code as the starting point for your `version-1`.

+4. ### Deploy project to Netlify
+1. Deploy your `version-1` folder to [Netlify](https://www.netlify.com/) via your Github repo.
+In your Netlify Deploy settings, you will need to specify which version you want to deploy.
+Check out [this deployment guide to help you](https://docs.google.com/document/d/18jxCUA0bebCyYaIHy8aaKMgOQH4w5-b-iCGDWpV4K4M/edit?tab=t.jnwta4jrhylr#heading=h.scmsi7a6s9yz).

 ### 🎯 Milestone: Build Form on the SavedCountries Page
 1. In `SavedCountries.jsx`, create the Form so that the user can submit their profile information (name, email, country, and bio).
 2. Style the Form according to the Figma designs